adambard/learnxinyminutes-docs/julia.html.markdown

     println(e)
 end

-# Variable name start with a letter.
-You can use uppercase letters, digits,
+# Variable names start with a letter.
-# and exclamation points as well after the initial alphabetic character.
+# After that, you can use letters, digits, underscores, and exclamation points.
 SomeOtherVar123! = 6 #=> 6

 # You can also use unicode characters
 ☃ = 8 #=> 8
+# These are especially handy for mathematical notation
+2 * π #=> 6.283185307179586

 # A note on naming conventions in Julia:
 #